 Want the good news or the bad news?
-Well, they are one in the same.
+Well, they are one and the same.
 Obi Obi, the battle royale of Velothon Sunshine Coast is returning for 2019 but with a teammate alongside it’l hurt a little less, right?

 Teamwork makes the dream work

-Stage 1: Hinterland Climbing – Friday 19 July
+Stage 1: Coastal – Friday 19 July

-Stage 3: Coastal – Sunday 21 July
+Stage 3: Glass House Mountains – Sunday 21 July

 The course will feature full traffic management with food and hydration stations along the course with multiple Sprint and KOM sectors.